1. Commitment and Expectations

 - Training - Update their own skills and knowledge by undertaking training and field educator seminars offered by UTAS or others.

-- Contribute to and monitor the student’s progress against their learning plan, and complete the two placement assessment reports (LePARD) in collaboration with the student, and external field educator (social work), if applicable.
+- Contribute to and monitor the student’s progress against their learning plan, and complete the two placement assessment reports (LePARD) in collaboration with the student, and UTAS Social Work Supervisor.

-- Attend and participate in the two Liaison Visit meetings with the student, liaison person and external field educator (social work), if applicable.
+- Attend and participate in the Liaison meetings with the student, liaison person and UTAS Social Work Supervisor.

 - Share relevant knowledge and practice wisdom with the student and demonstrate appropriate ethical, personal and professional standards of practice.